|Learn how to develop a plan for communication to raise awareness about community issues and your organization's accomplishments.|

 - Dealing with an organizational crisis that’s public knowledge – a staff member who commits a crime, for example, or a lawsuit aimed at the organization.

-There are many different ways to think about your audience and the ways they could best be contacted.
+There are many different ways to think about your audience and the best ways to contact them.
 First, there’s the question of what group(s) you’ll focus on.
-You can group people according to a number of characteristics:
+You can group people according to several characteristics:

 - Demographics.
 Demographics are simply basic statistical information about people, such as gender, age, ethnic and racial background, income, etc.